parse-community/docs/_includes/common/performance.md

 Parse objects are stored in a database.
 A Parse query retrieves objects that you are interested in based on conditions you apply to the query.
 To avoid looking through all the data present in a particular Parse class for every query, the database can use an index.
 An index is a sorted list of items matching a given criteria.
 Indexes help because they allow the database to do an efficient search and return matching results without looking at all of the data.
 Indexes are typically smaller in size and available in memory, resulting in faster lookups.

-## Smart Indexing
+## Indexing

-The key to writing efficient queries is understanding our indexing strategy.
+You are responsible for managing your database and maintaining indexes when using Parse Server.
 If your data is not indexed, every query will have to go through the the entire data for a class to return a query result.
 On the other hand, if your data is indexed appropriately, the number of documents scanned to return a correct query result should be low.

-One of the advantages to using Parse if that you don't have to worry about managing your own database and maintaining indexes.
-We've built an abstraction to manage all that complexity.
-However, you do have to organize your data model and use performant queries to take advantage of this.
-To better understand how to go about doing this, you need to understand how our systems are operating behind the abstraction.
-The key strategy you will want to understand here is our use of smart indexing.

-Smart indexing means that we algorithmically generate indexes for the apps that we host.
-The sheer number of apps hosted on Parse means that we cannot manually generate indexes for each app.
-This would not scale well as developers can change their schemas or query patterns at any time.
-This is why we rely on smart indexes.

-We perform two types of index creation logic.
-The first generates simple (single field) indexes for each API request, and the second does offline processing to pick good compound indexes based on real API traffic patterns.
-In each case the goal is to pick indexes that result in the smallest search space for the query, that is, there will be less data to scan to find results.

-The simple indexing strategy looks at every API request and attempts to pick good indexes based on the following:

-* The query constraint's likelihood of providing the smallest search space.
-* The number of possible values a field may have based on its data type.
-We consider data types with a larger number of possible values to have a higher entropy.

 The order of a query constraint's usefulness is: